Yes Bank shares jump 15% to hit 52-week high today; here's why

-Shares of Yes Bank extended their gains for the second straight session on Friday.
-The stock jumped as much as 14.93 per cent to hit a day high -- also its 52-week high -- of Rs 20.40 as against its previous close of Rs 17.75.
-A total of 616.23 lakh shares changed hands today on BSE, amounting to a turnover of Rs 120.47 crore.
-The lender's market capitalisation or m-cap stood at Rs 49,987.86 crore.
+Shares of Yes Bank extended their gains for the second straight session in Friday's trade.
+The stock jumped as much as 15.49 per cent to hit a day high -- also its 52-week high -- of Rs 20.50 against its previous close of Rs 17.75.
+A total of 979.27 lakh shares changed hands today on BSE, amounting to a turnover of Rs 193.48 crore.
+The lender's market capitalisation or m-cap stood at Rs 50,113.14 crore.

 Analysts largely attributed today's upward move in the counter to the deal with two private equity (PE) firms and a "sharp upswing" in banking stocks.